Pure Beta-Alanine Powder - Top Quality with No Additives

 Particle size adjusted for good suspension

-Common combinations in homemade pre-workout formulas
+Common combos in homemade pre-workout formulas

 No.

-HSN’s beta-alanine powder has a recommended daily dose of 4000mg, within the proven effective range.
+HSN’s beta-alanine powder has a recommended daily dose of 4000 mg, within the proven effective range.

-Are there any interactions between beta-alanine and caffeine?
+Are there interactions between beta-alanine and caffeine?

 - Kruszewski, M., Merchelski, M., Kruszewski, A., Tabęcki, R., Aksenov, M. O., & Pągowski, Ł. (2022).
 Effects of Multi-Ingredient Pre-Workout Supplement and Caffeine on Bench Press Performance: A Single-Blind Cross-Over Study.
 Nutrients, 14(9), 1750.